Peter Mokaba Stadium: Soccer

 The first event at the stadium was the Peter Mokaba Cup, held on 23 January 2010.
 It was a four-team, friendly tournament, which served as the stadium's opening event.
 In the first semi-final, SuperSport United beat Danish side Brøndby 2–1.
 In the second semi-final, Kaizer Chiefs advanced after beating Wits 4–3 on penalties, after a goalless draw.
 Kaizer Chiefs defeated Supersport United 4–2 in the final.

 The first international game played at the stadium was the international friendly between South Africa and Guatemala on 31 May 2010, which South Africa won 5–0.
+The match was the subject of controversy surrounding match-fixing involving the SAFA, the main referee, Ibrahim Chaibou of Niger and Singaporean criminal Wilson Raj Perumal.
+In January 2019, FIFA banned Chaibou for life after finding him guilty of corrupting results on behalf of Perumal's private company.
+Perumal was himself arrested in Finland over similar activities while the SAFA was sanctioned.

 The stadium hosted its first competitive football match on 20 November 2010.
 Kaizer Chiefs opted to host their 2010–11 Telkom Knockout semi-final against Santos at the stadium.
 The match ended 1–0 to Kaizer Chiefs.

 Rugby

 The stadium hosted its first rugby union match on 30 January 2010.
 The match was a Super 14 warm up match, played for the Xerox Cup.
 It was contested by the Bulls and Lions.